Floofball-uwu/QuanserQubeProject/README.md

 | baud_rate | unsigned int | `115200` | Baud rate for hardware communication.
 This must match with what the device supports. |
 | device | String | `none` | USB device to connect to.
 On Linux it should look something like `/dev/ttyACMx`, where `x` is a number, usually 0.
 Run `ls /dev/tty*` to check.
 Full read/write permissions are preferred to avoid issues, so run `sudo chmod 666 /dev/ttyACMx`.|

+Changing the name or prefix of the Qube is not supported due to problems with `qube_driver`, but this is not a problem when using this project in isolation.

 # Launching the project
 The launch file of interest is located in the `qube_bringup` package, named `bringup.launch.py`.

-For a quick simulation, run:
+For a virtual simulation, run:

 `ros2 launch qube_bringup bringup.launch.py kp:=1.0 ki:=0 kd:=0.5 reference:=2 simulation:=true`.